klklingl/dcos-oauth/moreusertypes.md

 ## Additional user types

 Two additional user types have been added to dcos-oauth to authorize access to a cluster using either LDAP credentials or cluster defined local user credentials for authentication.
-These user types mirror the behavior of the regular OAUTH users already used by dcos-oauth but use separate URLs to log in.
+These user types mirror the behavior of Oauth users already defined by dcos-oauth but use separate URLs to log in.

 Environment variables control whether or not these additional user types are enabled for a cluster.